Johnmiicheal/Johnmiicheal/README.md

 ...Johnmicheal...

-My dream is to be a twitch streamer...
+Already a twitch streamer...Do not subscribe
 I am also interested in JavaScript for web applications and native mobile apps...
 I won't be doing this for long